-If you’re taking a daily supplement, whether it’s CBD or a vitamin, you want to know that it’s giving you definite benefits.
+If you’re taking a nutritional formulation, whether it’s CBD or a vitamin, you want to know that it’s giving you definite benefits.
 Most oral pharmaceuticals are formulated keeping in mind something called the ‘first pass effect’ or ‘first pass metabolism’.
 This phenomenon reduces the amount of an administered substance that reaches one’s bloodstream.
 In other words, the first-pass effect is an important factor that affects bioavailability.
 What does this mean when it comes to CBD, and how can better knowledge of the first pass effect help you make better purchasing choices?
 Let’s find out!

 What exactly is first pass metabolism?